JahongirCoder456/JahongirCoder456/README.md

 ---

 <p align="center">
-  Made with ❤️ by Ahrorjon Ibrohimjonov
+  Made with ❤️ by Jahongir Xaitbayev
 </p>